 The family has speculated that My Great-Great grandfather Alexander Herron took part in one of the political murders of that day.
 No one knows much of why this happened, but one day a member of the Herron family Murdered a Lord, and his two coachmen, stole sixteen of his horses, and quickly fled to America.
 (As the story goes.)

-Alexander persued a farming life in Pennsylvania.
+Alexander pursued a farming life in Pennsylvania.
 However, the last sixteen years of his life were spent in bed with his daughter Maggie waiting on him constantly.
 When he was eighty years old a strange thing happened to him.
 He was shoveling coal off a wagon when several pigs gathered around and were trying to eat some of the Coal.
 Alexander tried to chase them away and in the process hit one of the pigs with a shovel.
 The pig then turned on him, and bit him.
-I don't know the medical history but I do know as a result he lost his mind from some kind of poisoning.
+The medical history is unclear, however as a result he lost his mind from some kind of poisoning or perhaps an infection.
 In this mental state he fell down some stairs and broke both of his legs.
 He never recovered and was bedridden until he died at the age of ninety six.

 Alexander had the following Children; Mary, William, Margaret, and Anna.
 The Herron Family in America starts in Allegheny, Pennsylvania; which is where Alexander spent the remainder of his days.

 There is some speculation that Alexander is actually related to the family of a man named John Herron born 1802 in Ireland who resided in the same area of Allegheny County Pennsylvania, however one of John’s children Samuel, was mentioned in the will of Alexander’s wife Anne.
 Through further investigation it was discovered that the living descendants of Alexander and John Herron share a close DNA connection.